Ishq Ka Rang Safed

 Rekha Bhardwaj re-recorded content from her 2011 album Kabir Chaura Sufi Chaura for the show.
+The program was later telecasted on Colors Rishtey as Mohe Rang Do Laal.

 Plot

 Viplav Tripathi, the carefree grandson of Dashrath Tripathi, meets Dhaani, a young widow on the bank of the river Ganges in the holy city of Banaras.
 Dhaani lives with her mother in a widow refuge (aashram).
 Viplav, a law graduate, plans to go to the US for further studies.
 They get off to a bad start, and Viplav takes revenge from Dhaani for disrespecting him but soon realizes his mistake.
 Viplav continues to play pranks on Dhaani, but eventually genuinely apologizes.

 Dashrath sends Viplav to Delhi, and tries to have the aashram vacated.
 Viplav arrives just in time to fight the court case on behalf of the widows.
 Viplav's parents try to get him engaged to his childhood friend, Tanya but Viplav calls off the engagement.
 When he saves Dhaani from drowning, his half brother, Tripurari, takes photographs to defame Dhaani.
 An enraged Viplav decides to live with the widows till their problems are solved.

 Dhaani and Viplav become friends.
 After helping the widows, Viplav returns home.
-VIplav's parents again create misunderstandings leading to Dhaani and Viplav breaking off their friendship.
+Viplav's parents again create misunderstandings leading to Dhaani and Viplav breaking off their friendship.
 Dhaani is made to get engaged to Tripurari but Viplav stops their wedding in the nick of time after discovering Tripurari had gotten another widow, Suvarna, pregnant.

 Viplav's mother, Kanak, employs Tripurari to get Dhaani killed but Viplav saves her.
 He is, however, injured and Dhaani and he take refuge in a woman's cottage pretending to be a married couple.
 They spend several days together during which Viplav falls in love with her.
 Tripurari catches up with them and when they are brought to Banaras, Viplav declares his love for Dhaani and announces he will marry her.
 A confused Dhaani rejects his proposal but when he pretends to leave for the US she realises her feelings for him and happily accepts.

 Kanak and Dashrath create several problems for the couple leading to them arguing but eventually Viplav sees through their plans and he and Dhaani marry in a temple.
 At home, they find a family visiting Viplav's house to arrange a marriage alliance for his sister, Shalu and decide not to share the news.